ArthurF23/Cryptography/ReadMe.md

 string decrypted_str = "aa";
 ```

-I plan to add more features and a lot more to this header in the future, thank you again for down.
+I plan to add more features and a lot more to this header in the future, thank you again for downloading.